Order a Dr. Harvey's Trial Bag!

 A dog licking its paw

 Finding the best dog food for allergies can be challenging for pet parents, but our goal is to make it easier.
-Dr. Harvey’s has a variety of tasty and healthy dog food options, including Allergy (Food for Dogs with Allergies), and base mixes like Veg-to-Bowl or Raw Vibrance where you add your own protein that are perfect for dogs dealing with allergies.
+Dr. Harvey’s has various tasty and healthy dog food options—including Allergy - Food for Dogs with Allergies and base mixes like Veg-to-Bowl or Raw Vibrance—where you add your own protein that’s perfect for dogs dealing with allergies.

-Featuring whole food ingredients along with vitamin and mineral supplements, Dr. Harvey’s Allergy allows pet parents to create delicious home-cooked meals without the work.
+Dr. Harvey’s Allergy product features whole food ingredients with vitamin and mineral supplements that allow pet parents to create delicious home-cooked meals without the work.
 You can choose Allergy food made from turkey or fish.

 P1011110